 Due dates for all major assignments appear in the class schedule.
-Homework assignments will be announced on a day-by-day basis and then posted on Blackboard.
+Regular homework assignments will depend upon what we have covered in class that day so they will be announced on a day-by-day basis.
 Late assignments will be accepted up to 2 days late, at a penalty of 2 points per day.
 Answers to critical thinking exercises can be found at the end of each chapter in the Jackson text, and answers to all odd-numbered homework problems can be found in the back of the book.
 You should get in the habit of testing yourself by completing these problems even though I do not assign them.
 There is no way to know if you understand the material well enough to test well unless you do the problems.